Borumba Pumped Hydro Energy Storage

-SMEC is engaged by Queensland Hydro as project advisor, managing and supporting the delivery of front-end engineering design and detailed analysis for the proposed Borumba Pumped Hydro Energy Scheme.
+SMEC was engaged by Queensland Hydro in the role of Owner’s Engineer and to provide environment and community and stakeholder engagement services for the project.
 The engagement brings SMEC’s experience working across industry-leading pumped hydroelectric projects in Australia and globally to successfully support Queensland’s transition to a renewable energy system that will power communities long into the future.

 The Borumba Pumped Hydro Energy Scheme is an integrated energy and water brownfield development, encompassing the existing Lake Borumba as a lower reservoir.